Gateway Environments

 ---|---|

-Type | Test or Production can be selected as the type so that the test is not deducted from the license. |
+Type | Test or Production should be selected as per usage. |

-Communication Protocol Type | One of HTTP, gRPC, Websocket communication protocols can be selected.
+Communication Protocol Type | One of HTTP, gRPC or HTTP+Websocket communication protocols can be selected.
 The type selected here determines the environment in which API Proxies can be deployed.
-REST and SOAP API Proxies can be deployed in HTTP type environments, gRPC API Proxies in gRPC type environments, and Websocket API Proxies in Websocket type environments. |
+REST and SOAP API Proxies can be deployed in HTTP type environments, gRPC API Proxies in gRPC type environments, and Websocket API Proxies in HTTP+Websocket type environments. |

-Name | Name of environment. |
+Name | Name of environment.
+It corresponds to the definition of namespace in Kubernetes. |

 Key | An environment-specific abbreviated key used for the created environment. |

-Node List | It is selected on which kubernetes worker servers the created environment will run. |
+Node List | It is selected on which kubernetes nodes the created environment will run. |

 Project | You can choose the projects where the environment can be used, or leave it blank so that it can be used in all projects.
 If one or more projects are selected, they must also be added to be used in newly created projects.
 It comes with no selection by default.
 If a project is selected, it means that only API Proxies included in that project can be deployed to this environment. |